06 Jul Upgrade Your Kitchen or Start Again?

 Material and labour cost

 If you are changing the fascia, these are often the most costly elements of a kitchen and incur the most labour.
-This means that your material and labour costs could be much higher than you were anticipating, and higher than if you’d just purchased new carcasses and fascia in the colour and material you wanted.
+This means that your material and labour costs could be much higher than you were anticipating.
+Additionally, this cost is sometimes higher than if you’d just purchased new carcasses and fascia in the colour and material you wanted.

 Fit for purpose